 - Yellow usually means that the drone is ready but does not have GPS signal for position hold

-- Green will signify that you are ready to fly with no pending updates, calbirations, or error codes present
+- Green will signify that you are ready to fly with no pending updates, calibrations, or error codes present

 To see the details of the aircraft status menu tap on the upper bar.
 Here you will see status of each piece of equipment on the drone.
-Next to each will show indications in Red lettering for something like a Firmware Update or Compass Calibration.
+Next to each you may see indications in Red for something like a Firmware Update or Compass Calibration that is needed.

 Updating DJI Firmware